-The process for getting car insurance with salvage title or rebuilt and re-titled is different in every state of the Union, including South Carolina.
-Here’s what you’ll need to know in order to navigate the laws governing salvage vehicles from public or dealer’s Carolina auto auction in the state.
+The process for getting car insurance with a salvage title or rebuilding and re-titling is different in every state of the Union.
+Including South Carolina.
+Here’s what you’ll need to know about salvage car insured in South Carolina.
+Also navigating the laws governing salvage vehicles from public or dealer’s Carolina auto auctions in the state.

 Salvage Laws in South Carolina

-When it comes to getting a car declared salvage in the state of South Carolina including Greenville, there’s a specific threshold that must be reached in terms of how much damage a vehicle has sustained.
-In the state, vehicles can be “totaled” if it would cost more than 75 percent of the car’s total value in parts and labor to repair the damage.
+When it comes to declaring a car salvage in the state of South Carolina including Greenville.
+There’s a specific threshold that it must reach in terms of how much damage a vehicle sustains.
+In the state, vehicles can be a “total loss” if it would cost more than 75 percent of the car’s total value in parts and labor to repair the damage.